Zilliqa/dev-portal-old/docs/mining-zilclient.md

 The **minimum** requirements for running the **Zilliqa Client** are:

 - x64 Linux operating system (e.g Ubuntu 16.04.05)
-- Recent dual core processor @ 2.2 GHZ.
+- Recent dual-core processor @ 2.2 GHZ.
 Examples:
    - Intel Core i5 or i7 (Skylake)
    - Intel Xeon (Skylake)
    - AMD Ryzen
 - 4GB DRR3 RAM or higher
 - NAT environment **OR** Public IP address
-- Any GPUs with at least 2 GB vRAM
+- Any GPUs with at least 2 GB RAM

 ## Network Setup for Zilliqa Client